Satsuma Plums ripen in Mid-January and are ideal for jam, bottling etc. Protection from birds is usually essential.

 Suggested varieties: --

-Apricots: The old Moorpark is still a widey grown favourite, Trevatt, Hunter & Earlicot.
+Apricots: The old Moorpark is still a widey grown favourite, plus Trevatt, Hunter & Earlicot.

-Nectarines: Goldmine, Artic Rose and Anzac are all white fleshed and freestone.
+Nectarines: Goldmine, Arctic Rose and Anzac are all white fleshed and freestone.
 Flavortop is an excellent yellow fleshed freestone variety for eating, cooking, drying or bottling.